Ayya Vaikundar: Legacy

-Vaikundar died on 3 June 1851.
-According to Ayyavazhi followers, he has returned to his celestial abode Vaikundam.
-However, this date is disputed, as Samuel Mateer mentions the year as 1848.

-His body was interned in a tomb and a pati (temple) was built around the same later.
-His devotees continued to visit this site, and performed the rituals as they used to do when Vaikundar was bodily present.
+Vaikundar died on 3 June 1851.His followers believes that he returned to his celestial abode Vaikundam.
+His 'Sacred-golden body' was interred in a tomb and a pati (temple) was built around the same later.
+His devotees revere this site, and performed the rituals as they used to do when Vaikundar was bodily present.
 His life and works remain the foundation of the Ayyavazhi.
-The head temple of the Ayyavazhi religion is the Swamithoppepathi and is located in the Village of Swamithope.
+The head temple of the Ayyavazhi is the Swamithope pathi and is located in the Village of Swamithope.

 Popular culture

 The film Ayyavazhi released in 2008 was based on the life of Ayya Vaikundar.
 The film Oru Kudaikul (2021) also featured the tale of Ayya Vaikundar.